Like the integral of xn

 Before I go on, I should mention that I left out the "higher order"

 changes in the volume entirely in figure 2

-a bit of second order "caulking" along each of the three visible edges
+bit of second order "caulking" along each of the three visible edges of

-of the cube, and there's a tiny third order "cubelet" at the
+the cube, and there's a tiny third order "cubelet" at the corner.

 For completeness, I've shown the cube with the "caulking" in place in figure 3

-, and the gray "cubelet" in the corner has
+and the gray "cubelet" in the corner has volume (δx)3

-volume of the caulking to the volume of the three "panels" approaches
+of the total volume of the caulking to the volume of the

 3.1 Higher Powers of x